-- Working with the Student Bureau on processing application forms of prospective students who disclose severe disabilities in order to assess and recommend the nature of services and support that Rhodes University should be providing for them. - Making appropriate residential placements, especially where physical and mobility impairments are involved. - The Exam Concessions Committee receives and processes all applications from students who request concessions for exam, tests or assignments.
-The policy and procedure document for concessions applications is available from the Registrar's Office and website. - The Office of the Division of Student Affairs works with individual students in order to assess their needs and assist them to get support or assistive technology and devices within the resource constraints - Computers with special software such as voice recognition, text magnification trackball for ease of motion use and so forth, for the exclusive use of students with disabilities have been installed in the Main Library.
+- Working with the Student Bureau on processing application forms of prospective students who disclose severe disabilities in order to assess and recommend the nature of services and support that Rhodes University should be providing for them. - Making appropriate residential placements, especially where physical and mobility impairments are involved. - The Exam Concessions Committee consider all applications from students who request concessions for exams and tests.
+The policy and procedure document for concessions applications is available from the Registrar's Division website. - The Office of the Division of Student Affairs works with individual students in order to assess their needs and assist them to get support or assistive technology and devices within the resource constraints - Computers with special software such as voice recognition, text magnification trackball for ease of motion use and so forth, for the exclusive use of students with disabilities have been installed in the Main Library.
 These computers will greatly assist students with visual and hearing impairments, as well as students with learning disabilities.